Contact:

 4. Sequencing: weaken edges, reduce cross-sections, expose reinforcement, cut, lower components.
 Adjust cycle times to real resistance.

 5. Processing: keep concrete and steel fractions separate, adjust grading, condition fines as needed.
+Track dust control and water usage for compliance.

 Parameters and workflows for splitting and size reduction